 What is the best omega-3 supplement for pregnancy?

 A supplement that contains a lot of DHA will be the best fish oil for pregnancy.
 And make sure you look out for one that’s free of mercury, metals and other toxins, which can damage a developing baby’s nervous system.
 The Scientific Advisory Committee on Nutrition and Committee on Toxicity’s advice on eating fish while trying to conceive, during pregnancy or breastfeeding, is to avoid shark, swordfish and marlin completely because they contain more mercury than other types of fish.

-Make sure you buy a safe and pure supplement that publishes its test results and has third party certification, such as Bump & Glory fish oil capsules.
+Make sure you buy a safe and pure supplement that publishes its test results and has third party certification, such as Mums & Bumps fish oil capsules.